cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 the headers in the misbehaviour message have the same block height, and the light client isn’t expired.

-After having successfully verified a misbehaviour, the endpoint will execute the jailing and slashing of the malicious validators similarly as in the evidence module (TODO: code ref).
+After having successfully verified a misbehaviour, the endpoint will execute the jailing and slashing of the malicious validators similarly as in the evidence module.

 ### Current limitations: